 I saw an article recently, on the Design Week website, about the search for the designer of the iconic Neighbourhood Watch logo, the one in a yellow roundel that is still in use today (below is a corrugated plastic example from Surrey).
-Apparently, the agency Mellor&Scott are working with the organisation and nobody knows who drew the marque or who owns the copyright.
+Apparently, the agency Mellor&Smith are working with the organisation and nobody knows who drew the marque or who owns the copyright.

 That article tugged at my memory.
 It shook loose the realisation of how much that design (or more accurately its predecessor, featured above) has influenced me.
 It is probably one of the reasons why I became a graphic designer.
 It certainly shaped the way I think about communication.